Besukal12/waste-mangement-website/README.md

-# it is my first readme
+# This is waste management system